How to preserve an open bottle of wine

 You’ve had a long day at work and decide to treat yourself to a delicious weeknight dinner and, of course, a tasty bottle of wine.
 Drinking the entire bottle in one sitting is unfortunately not an option because it is, after all, a school night.
 You now find yourself sitting with a partially consumed bottle of wine and you’re worried about it going flat or losing its flavour profile the next day.
 But worry not!

-First things first, it is important to remember that wine is a living and perishable food item and should always be treated gently from birth to consumption, which is why certain precautions should be taken when deciding to preserve your wine.
+First thing’s first, it is important to remember that wine is a living and perishable food item and should always be treated gently from picking of the grapes to consumption, which is why certain precautions should be taken when deciding to preserve your wine.

 Factors that contribute to lowering a wine’s shelf life

 While it’s usually considered a good thing to expose the wine to air to let it breathe and develop character, it is probably not advisable to introduce too much oxygen to your open bottle of wine as this could lead to oxidation.
 Oxidation in wine refers to a chemical reaction that occurs when the wine comes into contact with air, causing the wine to lose its flavour and colour, and possibly turn into vinegar.